mathewmahoney/stake-web-sdk/README.md

 - Check the query string in the URL and those are the values required to connect to the RGS.

-- Now you can go back to the DEV mode and copy/paste the query strings in the url and play it locally.
+- Now you can go back to the DEV mode and copy/paste the query string in the url and play it locally.

 Congratulations!
 You've completed the tutorial.
 You can explore the more content in the following documentation for details.